bestpaul1985/HeadGroove/README.md

 HeadGroove
 ==========

-A project for fruit instruments collaborated by Quiyi Wu and Peng Cheng
+A project for fruit instruments collaborated by Qiuyi Wu and Peng Cheng